-Margaret Cavendish was the daughter of wealthy parents and had only a basic education.
-Like many women of her day, her education focused on learning to read and write, and studying music, needlework and dancing.
+Margaret Cavendish was born near Colchester in 1623, the daughter of wealthy parents.
+Her education as a child was basic – like many women of her day, she was taught to read and write, and studied music, needlework and dancing.

-In 1642 she moved to court, probably as a result of the English Civil War.
-By 1643 Margaret was a maid of honour to Queen Henrietta Maria, and in 1644 she travelled with the queen into exile to Paris.
+In 1642, at the age of 19, she moved to court, probably as a result of the Civil War, which had broken out that year.
+By 1643 Margaret was acting as a maid of honour to Queen Henrietta Maria, wife of Charles I. In 1644 she travelled with the queen to Paris to escape the increasingly violent war.
 There Margaret met her husband, the defeated Royalist commander William Cavendish, Marquess of Newcastle.
 Despite protests from the queen and their friends, they were married in 1645.

 Samuel Pepys described her as ‘mad, conceited and ridiculous’, while the exiled court of Henrietta Maria saw her as little more than a simpleton.
-Despite this, it is clear that Margaret Cavendish was an intelligent, ambitious and forward thinking woman.
+Later writers would refer to her as ‘Mad Madge’, although this nickname was probably not used in Margaret’s lifetime.
+Despite this reputation, it is clear that Margaret Cavendish was an intelligent and ambitious woman.

-However, she continued to write, her output becoming more and more prolific.
-She began to discuss issues of sex and gender more, exploring the topics of marriage, courtship and infidelity.
+Margaret continued to write prolifically throughout the 1650s.
+She began to discuss issues of sex and gender, exploring the topics of marriage, courtship and infidelity.
 She also examined whether gender inequality was caused by an imbalance between the sexes or a lack of opportunity for women.

-Margaret Cavendish also began to write more philosophy-driven books, with several noted works published in the 1660s which anticipated some of the central arguments concerning natural and political philosophy, gender studies and religion.
+During the 1660s Margaret Cavendish began to write philosophical books.
+Several of her noted works published in this decade anticipated some of the central arguments later writers would make concerning natural and political philosophy, gender studies and religion.

 Women who made history